-This guide was created with the purpose of answering any question user may have regarding Ethereum Classic (ETC) .
-In order to understand why and how ETC has come into existence, it's important to understand the events that lead to its creation: The DAO hack and the hard-fork.
-If you haven't followed these events, click here to read a brief summary.
+This guide was created with the purpose of answering any questions you might have about Ethereum Classic (ETC).
+In order to understand why and how ETC came into being, it's important to understand the events that led to its creation: The DAO hack and the hard-fork.
+If you aren't familiar with these events, click here to read a brief summary.

-Ethereum Classic is not a new cryptocurrency, but instead a split from an existing cryptocurrency, Ethereum.
+Ethereum Classic is not an original cryptocurrency, but instead a version of an existing cryptocurrency, Ethereum.
 Both blockchains are identical in every way up until block 1920000 where the hard-fork to refund The DAO token holders was implemented, meaning that all the balances, wallets, and transactions that happened on Ethereum until the hard-fork are still valid on the Ethereum Classic Blockchain.
 After the hard-fork, the blockchains were split in two and act individually.

 Ethereum Classic still offers the same features as Ethereum, such as the creation and deployment of smart contract and Decentralized applications, and has all the same specifications, such as average block time, size and reward.

 The Hard-fork has been a controversial subject, that has split literally split the Ethereum community in two.
 Both sides have made some valid points regarding their position on the hard-fork debate.

 Users that did not support the hard fork point out that: